Queen's Hospital: Services

 The hospital's A&E department treats around 150,000 patients every year.

 Performance

 In July 2013 the Care Quality Commission issued a formal warning about the hospital, particularly for the accident and emergency department.
 In March 2017, after receiving a positive review from the care quality commission, the hospital was taken out of special measures and praised by the commission for its work in a number of areas.

 Teaching

-The hospital serves as a teaching hospital for medical students from the American University of the Caribbean and Barts and The London School of Medicine and Dentistry.
+The hospital serves as a teaching hospital for medical students from Barts and The London School of Medicine and Dentistry.
+The Leslie Oliver Oration is held annually.

 Transport

-London Buses routes 5, 103, 128, 174, 175, 193, 294, 365, 496, 498 and 499 serve the hospital.
-The nearest railway station is Romford on the Great Eastern Main Line and the nearest London Underground station is Elm Park on the District line.
+London Buses routes 5, 128, 175, 193, 365, 496, 498 and 499 directly serve bus stops outside the hospital, while routes 103 and 174 alight at Oldchurch Road, a short walk away from the hospital.
+The nearest railway station is Romford, on the Great Eastern Main Line, the Elizabeth line, and the Liberty line of London Overground; the nearest London Underground station is Elm Park on the District line.

 Hospital Radio

 Bedrock Radio is a registered charity broadcasting from the Cornwall Suite studios located within Queen's Hospital.